spacefreak86/pyquarantine-milter/README.md

 * **headers** (optional)
   Matches e-mails for which all regular expressions in the given list are matching at least one e-mail header.
 * **whitelist** (optional)
-  Matches e-mails for which the whitelist has no entry for the envelope-from and envelope-to address combination, see section [Whitelist](#Whitelist).
+  Matches e-mails for which the whitelist has no entry for the envelope-from and envelope-to address combination, see section [Whitelist](#Whitelist) for details.
 * **var** (optional)
   Matches e-mails for which a previous action or condition has set the given metavariable.
 * **metavar** (optional)